 Manuscripts may be solicited or unsolicited.
 Solicited manuscripts evolve from a discussion among Commission members, who agree on a list of current, relevant, and important topics.
 Editors request submissions from professors, teachers, other educators, or parents who can speak to these topics.

 Submissions are assigned to a lead editor from the editorial board.
-All posts, including those submitted by Commission members or members of the editorial board, are read by a minimum of three reviewers, with the lead editor making final decision for publication.
+All posts, including those submitted by Commission members or members of the editorial board, are read by a minimum of three reviewers, including two blind, peer reviewers and one member of the editorial board.
 If a draft is accepted or if revisions are suggested, the lead editor will communicate directly with the author.
 Revised drafts may be accepted directly by the lead editor, or they may be sent for another round of blind review.
 When the author re-submits a revised draft suitable for publication, the lead editor completes final edits to the text.

-We feel strongly that this process mirrors standard peer review in our field, and, in fact, authors (including editors who are published as authors on the blog) receive timely feedback from a minimum of three readers, two aspects of this multi-author blog that support publication in this forum as valued academic work.
+We feel strongly that this process mirrors standard peer review in our field.
+Authors (including editors who are published as authors on the blog) receive timely feedback from a minimum of three readers.
+This process supports publication in this forum as valued academic work.